jeremenichelli/jeremenichelli.github.io/_drafts/2016-01-08-you-might-not-need-a-task-runner.md

 ### Group scripts

-Since we need build tasks for our styles too, we are going to rename the ones we've just created.
+Let's include styles in our build process.
+We better rename the script tasks we've just created to understand better what they do or things will get confusing.

 ```json
 "scripts": {